MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-opt-out-of-mya.md

 **To opt out of MyAnalytics**

-1. In Delve, click the gear icon to open the Settings pane.
+1. In Delve, select the gear icon to open the Settings pane.

     <img src="../../Images/Gear-icon-Delve.png" alt="Delve settings">

-2. Click **Feature settings**.
+2. Select **Feature settings**.
 3. Under MyAnalytics, set the control to **Off**.

     <img src="../../Images/Slider-off.png" alt="Slider in off position">

-4. At the top of the Feature settings panel, click **OK** to save your changes.
+4. At the top of the Feature settings panel, select **OK** to save your changes.